renesas/synced/README.md

   - Originator clock timing loop (E_esmc_event_type_originator_timing_loop)

-The **Device** module manages the timing device (e.g. `Renesas Electronics Corporation ClockMatrix` device).
-To use a `Renesas Electronics Corporation ClockMatrix` device, the user must download `ClockMatrix API` from https://www.renesas.com.
-Once downloaded, the `ClockMatrix API` folder must be copied inside the device folder, which is in the root directory.
-Once copied, the `ClockMatrix API` folder must be renamed to *clockmatrix-api*.
-This module loads the specified device configuration file. `synce4l` supports a single device (i.e. a single DPLL).
+The **Device** module manages the timing device (e.g. `Renesas Electronics Corporation ClockMatrix` device) and supports a single DPLL.
+To use a `Renesas Electronics Corporation ClockMatrix` device, the user must download the `ClockMatrix API` package from https://www.renesas.com.
+Once downloaded, the contents of the `ClockMatrix API` package must be copied to the `device/cm/clockmatrix-api` folder, which is empty.
+This module also loads the specified device configuration file.

 The **ESMC** module implements the ESMC protocol at the stack level.
 ESMC protocol data units (PDUs) containing quality levels (QLs) are transmitted and received by